square/luhnybin/README.md

       Expected result: XXXXXXXXXXXXXX\n
       Actual result:   56613959932537\n

-Modify `mask.sh` to make the tests pass.
+Modify `mask.sh` and make the tests pass.
 The test suite outputs ASCII-encoded data.
 It expects the same for input.
 [Line feeds](http://en.wikipedia.org/wiki/Newline) delineate the test cases.
 If you pass a number on the command line, `run.sh` will repeat the test suite the specified number of times; this is useful for performance comparisons.
 The tests aren't set in stone&mdash;if you have an idea for improving the test suite, please submit a pull request.
 Windows users should use [Cygwin](http://www.cygwin.com/) to run the tests.

 Once we have enough interesting submissions, I'll post a followup to [our blog](http://corner.squareup.com/) summarizing the results.
 I'll open source our own Java-based solution after everyone has had time to give the problem a shot.
 Good luck!